 HNC in Manufacturing Engineering (Pearson)

-The Pearson BTEC Level 4 HNC Manufacturing Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in roles with an manufacturing engineering bias, such as a manufacturing technician, engineering technician, technician (production), manufacturing engineering technician, integration and test technician or assistant project manager.
+The Pearson BTEC Level 4 HNC Manufacturing Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in roles within manufacturing engineering, such as a manufacturing technician, engineering technician, technician (production), manufacturing engineering technician, integration and test technician or assistant project manager.

 If you are interested in a career in manufacturing engineering, are looking to progress further in your engineering career, and/or want to progress onto an HND or full Honours degree, this is the ideal course for you.